Cute as a button: Australian native flowers for pollinators - Minimalist Gardener

 Conesticks (Petrophile pulchella)

-Temperate to warm temperate regions, particularly along the east coast of Australia.
+Temperate to warm temperate · Particularly along the east coast

 The rounded flower heads of conesticks are made up of tightly packed florets.
-This shape creates a clear feeding surface for insects, allowing native bees and other small pollinators to move efficiently across one flower head rather than travelling.
+This shape creates a clear feeding surface for insects, allowing native bees and other small pollinators to move efficiently across one flower head rather than travelling between plants.

-In gardens, it's more forgiving than many of its relatives.
+In gardens, it is more forgiving than many of its relatives.
 It performs best in free-draining soil and full sun.
 Soil preparation should focus on improving structure and drainage rather than adding nutrients, using a fork or cultivator to loosen compacted soil.

 Scaly buttons (Leptorhynchos squamatus)